aaronabramov/sharkhorse/README.md

 this.rand([min], max) // return random number from min (=0) to max this.uuid() // generates uuid
-this.factories // create many factories. `this.factories('message', 5)` will create 5 message objects
+this.factories('factoryName', number) // create many factories. `this.factories('message', 5)` will create 5 message objects
 this.uniqId('seed') // => seed_{next_from_global_seq}